Menu

 The solution

-PTES are supporting Aaron Bhambra who is going to test new, special nesting structures to create artificial homes for the bees.
+PTES is supporting Aaron Bhambra who is going to test new, special nesting structures to create artificial homes for the bees.
 Working with the RSPB and the University of Wolverhampton, Aaron’s work will expand the number of nesting spots for pollinators in an urban nature reserve in Birmingham.

 Sixty species of bees and wasps have been recorded on the 24 acre nature reserve since it was created.
 This is surprisingly high considering the levels of encroachment and urbanisation around the area.
 Threats, including genetic inbreeding within natal groups, flash flooding, erosion of established habitats, and a reduction in friable soil, may all be contributing to their decline.